Skip to Content

 Soapy water

-A mixture of 2 Tbsp dish soap to a gallon of water can take care of a wide variety of pests in your garden.
+A mixture of 2 tablespoon dish soap to a gallon of water can take care of a wide variety of pests in your garden.
 It can be used as a spray, but I actually like to use it as a dunk.
 As in, I dunk bugs in it and watch them drown.
 It works great on aphids.

 Small seedlings can also be submerged in the mixture for heavy infestations.
 A swim in soapy water is the only thing I've found to kill stink bugs and leaf footed bugs.